-- The CET1 capital ratio is the sum of statutory minimum purchased borrower stock, other required borrower stock held for a minimum of 7 years, allocated equities held for a minimum of 7 years or not subject to revolvement, unallocated retained earnings, and paid-in capital, less certain regulatory required deductions including the amount of investments in other System institutions, divided by average risk-adjusted assets. - The tier 1 capital ratio is CET1 capital plus noncumulative perpetual preferred stock, divided by average risk-adjusted assets. - The total capital ratio is tier 1 capital plus other required borrower stock held for a minimum of 5 years, subordinated debt and limited-life preferred stock greater than 5 years to maturity at issuance subject to certain limitations, and allowance for loan losses and reserve for unfunded commitments under certain limitations less certain investments in other System institutions under the corresponding deduction approach, divided by average risk-adjusted assets. - The permanent capital ratio is all at-risk borrower stock, any allocated excess stock, unallocated retained earnings,

-- paid-in capital, subordinated debt and preferred stock subject to certain limitations, less certain investments in other System institutions, divided by PCR risk-adjusted assets - The tier 1 leverage ratio is tier 1 capital, divided by average total assets less regulatory deductions to tier 1 capital.

-The URE and UREE leverage ratio is unallocated retained earnings, paid-in capital, and allocated surplus not subject to revolvement less certain regulatory required deductions including the amount of allocated investments in other System institutions divided by average total assets less regulatory deductions to tier 1 capital.
+The CET1 capital ratio is the sum of statutory minimum purchased borrower stock, other required borrower stock held for a minimum of 7 years, allocated equities held for a minimum of 7 years or not subject to revolvement, unallocated retained earnings, and paid-in capital, less

+- certain regulatory required deductions including the amount of investments in other System institutions, divided by average risk-adjusted assets. - The tier 1 capital ratio is CET1 capital plus noncumulative perpetual preferred stock, divided by average risk-adjusted assets. - The total capital ratio is tier 1 capital plus other required borrower stock held for a minimum of 5 years, subordinated debt and limited-life preferred stock greater than 5 years to maturity at issuance subject to certain limitations, and allowance for loan losses and reserve for unfunded commitments under certain limitations less certain investments in other System institutions under the corresponding deduction approach, divided by average risk-adjusted assets. - The permanent capital ratio is all at-risk borrower stock, any allocated excess stock, unallocated retained earnings, paid-in capital, subordinated debt and preferred stock subject to certain limitations, less certain investments in other System institutions, divided by PCR risk-adjusted assets. - The tier 1 leverage ratio is tier 1 capital, divided by average total assets less regulatory deductions to tier 1 capital. - The URE and UREE leverage ratio is unallocated retained earnings, paid-in capital, and allocated surplus not subject to revolvement less certain regulatory required deductions including the amount of allocated investments in other System institutions divided by average total assets less regulatory deductions to tier 1 capital.

-The following sets forth the regulatory capital ratios which were effective January 1, 2017:
+The following sets forth the regulatory capital ratios:

-Minimum Capital Conservation Minimum Requirement with Capital Capi tal Ratios as of Deceml ber 31, Ratio Requirement Buffer Conservation Buffer 2019 2018 2017 Risk-adjusted ratios: CET1 Capital 4.5% 1.875% 6.375% 14.75% 13.93% 13.14% Tier 1 Capital 6.0% 1.875% 7.875% 14.75% 13.93% 13.14% Total Regulatory Capital 8.0% 1.875% 9.875% 21.97% 20.92% 20.10% Permanent Capital 7.0% 0.000% 7.000% 21.21% 20.20% 19.38% Non-risk-adjusted ratios: Tier 1 Leverage 4.0% 1.0% 5.0% 14.04% 13.22% 12.51% URE and UREE Leverage 1.5% 0.0% 1.5% 13.90% 13.06% 12.32%
+Minimum Capital Conservation Minimum Requirement with Capital Capital Ratios as of December 31, Ratio Requirement Buffer Conservation Buffer 2020 2019 2018 Risk-adjusted ratios: CET1 Capital 4.5% 2.5% 7.0% 14.49% 14.75% 13.93% Tier 1 Capital 6.0% 2.5% 8.5% 14.49% 14.75% 13.93% Total Regulatory Capital 8.0% 2.5% 10.5% 21.81% 21.97% 20.92% Permanent Capital 7.0% 0.0% 7.0% 21.03% 21.21% 20.20% Non-risk-adjusted ratios: Tier 1 Leverage 4.0% 1.0% 5.0% 13.90% 14.04% 13.22% URE and UREE Leverage 1.5% 0.0% 1.5% 13.76% 13.90% 13.06%